meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ## Conclusion

 In this article, we learned how to apply property-based testing in the context of test-driven development.
-We also used this princple to develop a sorted dictionary.
-Thinking in properties instead of concrete examples can help you slow down and be precise about what your code is expected to do.
+We also used this principle to develop a sorted dictionary.
+Thinking in terms of properties instead of concrete examples can help you slow down and be precise about what your code is expected to do.

 Remember that property-based testing _doesn't replace regular unit tests_.
 Instead, it provides a new tool for our testing toolboxes.
 And sometimes, property-based testing isn't the right tool for the job.
-For an interesting article on when property-based testing shines, take a look at this [this article by Brujo Benavides](https://medium.com/erlang-battleground/property-based-testing-erlang-elixir-de72ad24966b).
+For an interesting article on when property-based testing shines, take a look at [this article by Brujo Benavides](https://medium.com/erlang-battleground/property-based-testing-erlang-elixir-de72ad24966b).

 Thank you for reading!
 As always, I'd be happy to hear your feedback.